FAQ: Recognition, Approval & Accreditation

 Can an environmental management standard be GSTC-Recognized?

 - To be Recognized by the GSTC, a standard should contain performance-based criteria based on the triple bottom-line: economic, sociocultural, and environmental.
-The standard must have at least one criterion that matches each of the 37 Global Sustainable Tourism Criteria (GSTC Criteria).
+The standard must have at least one criterion that matches each of the 37 GSTC-H/TOv2 or the 41 GSTC-D (see above regarding the two sets of GSTC Criteria).
 Because a simple environmental management standard only considers the environmental section of the GSTC Criteria and generally does not contain performance-based criteria, it cannot be GSTC-Recognized.

 Must the criteria of the standard that correspond to the GSTC Criteria be mandatory?